hashim1234sharif-code/PF-LAB-03-26K-0547/README.md

 5. How to hide important data in our code using gitignore

 ## C topics in Lab 03
--How to setup Dev C
+- How to setup Dev C
--Basic structure of C program
+- Basic structure of C program
--Compiling and executing finished code
+- Compiling and executing finished code
--Compiling C program without the use of IDE
+- Compiling C program without the use of IDE

 ## Markdown Heading, quote and inline code example
 ### This is a smallest markdown heading